RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </iframe>
     <figcaption>
       <a href="#figure-3">Figure 3</a>.
 We first train a rectified flow using straight interpolation, and then transform it into the RF of spherical interpolation by applying the transformation formula described above.
-While the transformation produces different ODE trajectories, both ultimately converge to the same endpoint \(Z_1\), as predicted by Proposition 2.
+While the transformation results in different ODE trajectories, both ultimately converge to the same endpoints \(Z_1\), as predicted by Proposition 2.
 The result is obtained by solving the ODE using 100 Euler steps.
     </figcaption>
   </figure>
 </div>

 ### Implication on Inference

 The trajectories of the RF derived from different affine interpolations can be viewed as deformations of one another via time and space scaling.
-When the same numerical discretization methods, such as the Euler method, are applied to these differently deformed trajectories, they produce varying discretization errors, leading to different results.
-This difference becomes pronounced when a large step size is used, as it introduces significant discretization errors (see [Figure 4](#figure-4) for the results of the Euler method with 4 steps).
+When the same numerical discretization methods, such as the Euler method, are applied to these differently deformed trajectories, they produce varying discretization errors, leading to numerically different estimations of $$Z_1$$ .
+This difference becomes pronounced when a large step size is used, as it introduces significant discretization errors; see [Figure 4](#figure-4) for an example of the Euler method with 4 steps.
 However, the difference diminishes as the discretization becomes sufficiently fine to accurately approximate the underlying ODEs (as shown in [Figure 3](#figure-3) with 100 Euler steps).

-[Figure 5](#figure-5) illustrates how the difference in the inference results for the predicted outcome $$Z_1$$ of the RF ODEs corresponding to straight and spherical interpolation decreases as the number of Euler steps increases.
+[Figure 5](#figure-5) illustrates how the difference in the predicted outcome $$Z_1$$ of the RF ODEs corresponding to straight and spherical interpolation decreases as the number of Euler steps increases.

 <div class="l-body">
   <figure id="figure-4" style="margin: 0em auto;">